Fred Glennon, Ph.D. (Courses)

 Texts and Other Readings: The following required texts are available in the bookstore:

-Ring, Glancy, Glennon, MacDonald, and Nash, Introduction to the Study of Religion (Orbis Books, 1998).
+Ring, Nash, MacDonald, and Glennon, Introduction to the Study of Religion, 2nd edition (Orbis Books, 2012).

 A copy of the bibleóeither the New Revised Standard Version (NRSV) or the New American Bible: both are fairly recent translations based on the original languages (Hebrew, Greek, Aramaic) (I will provide online links to passages we will read for class in the course schedule.)

-In addition, I will place other required readings on reserve in the library, distribute them in class, or insure their availability electronically.
+In addition, I will place other required readings on reserve in the library or on Canvas.
 Reference is made to these readings in the course schedule.

 Student Responsibilities and Rights: Students have the responsibility for sharing in and contributing to the learning process.
 This responsibility includes developing a learning covenant (click here for Learning Covenant Guidelines), reading assigned material prior to class, participating actively in group process, class presentations and discussions, completing written assignments on time, and evaluating and suggesting positive directions for the class.
 In fulfilling these responsibilities, the student has certain rights.
 These include a right to voice an opinion that is based on a self-chosen value system, a right to dissent or differ from the professor or from others in the class, a right to papers and tests returned at a reasonable time, access to the professor at hours other than class time, and a right to know the grading system.

 Evaluation: Student evaluations will be based on successful completion of assigned and self-chosen activities.
-The assigned activities include group participation (15-20%), an analysis of a religious action from a tradition other than one's own (15-25%), and a group final exam (15-25%).
-The remaining 30-55% of the student's grade will be determined on the basis of the student choosing from a menu of activities (click here Activity Options).
+The assigned activities include group participation (75-100 points), an analysis of a religious action from a tradition other than one's own (75-100 points), and a group final exam (75-100 points).
+The remaining 200-275 points of the student's grade will be determined on the basis of the student choosing from a menu of activities (click here Activity Options).
 The grading scale will be as follows:

-For College grading policies, including grievance policies for grades, please refer to the College Catalog, pp 10-11, or online.
+For College grading policies, including grievance policies for grades, please refer to the College Catalog, pp 10-11.

 Course Grading Scale

-Blackboard: The bulk of the materials for this course will be distributed through the use of Blackboard at Le Moyne.
-To access these materials, just point your Internet browser to http://blackboard.lemoyne.edu.
-The course will be listed under Fall 2009, REL 200-03, 04, Religious Perspectives on the Human Situation.
+Canvas: The bulk of the materials and assignments for this course will be distributed through the use of Canvas at Le Moyne.
+To access these materials, just point your Internet browser to http://canvas.lemoyne.edu.
+The course will be listed under Fall 2016, REL200-01(or 02)-FA16, Religious Perspectives.
 Students who are enrolled in the course already have access to the course and just need to register their password for the course.
 I will use the email given to you by the school (your Le Moyne account) as the official means to communicate with you.

 Students with Personal Problems: Students who encounter personal problems of any kind, especially problems that might affect their academic performance, are encouraged to contact the Wellness Center for Health and Counseling.
 The Center is located in Romero Hall; appointments may be arranged by phone at 445-4195.
 The Center provides both individual and group counseling on a strictly confidential basis.
 The professional staff is also available on an emergency basis.

-Policy on Academic Honesty: Academic dishonesty (plagiarism, cheating) undermines the trust between instructors and students and among students themselves.† Such dishonesty is the attempt to fulfill a course requirement by representing as your own the intellectual property (ideas, words, or work) of another person (living or dead; professional writer or student) found in print or electronic sources, even with the personís permission.
-Please note that this definition includes paraphrasing anotherís work: if you read it somewhere, cite it. †As a member of an intellectual and academic community, you are obliged to acknowledge the source of phrases and ideas that are original to someone else.† The minimum penalty is failure of the assignment but could lead to failure of the course.† In addition, I will report the incident to the Dean of Arts and Sciences who may decide to take further disciplinary action.† A second act of academic dishonesty during your career at Le Moyne often results in expulsion from the college (College Catalog, p.
-10).† The Landmark Citation Machine is an excellent resource for students.† This website will format any type of citation into MLA or APA style:
+Policy on Academic Honesty: Academic dishonesty (plagiarism, cheating) undermines the trust between instructors and students and among students themselves.
+Such dishonesty is the attempt to fulfill a course requirement by representing as your own the intellectual property (ideas, words, or work) of another person (living or dead; professional writer or student) found in print or electronic sources, even with the personís permission.
+Please note that this definition includes paraphrasing anotherís work: if you read it somewhere, cite it.
+As a member of an intellectual and academic community, you are obliged to acknowledge the source of phrases and ideas that are original to someone else.
+The minimum penalty is failure of the assignment but could lead to failure of the course.
+In addition, I will report the incident to the Dean of Arts and Sciences who may decide to take further disciplinary action.
+A second act of academic dishonesty during your career at